 The John Wanamaker Resource Center was founded in 1908 and is home to one of the most extensive collections of books and artifacts for the study of Freemasonry in the country.

-The resource center has one of the finest collections of books and Masonic records for the study of Freemasonry in the United States.
-The importance of collecting and cataloging seminal works in the history of Freemasonry has remained a focus of the institution since its inception.
-Housed within the stacks are approximately 80,000 volumes covering all aspects of Freemasonry and its history, philosophy and contributions to civil society, as well as other topics such as art, architecture, etc. The center is a place of interest for members and academics alike, providing research and lending services in an effort to advance knowledge and understanding of the fraternity, its meanings and its place in history.
-One of the center’s prize possessions is an incunabulum, or book printed before Jan.
-1, 1500.
+The library houses over 85,000 volumes covering all aspects of Freemasonry and its history, philosophy and contributions to civil society, as well as other topics such as art, architecture, etc. The library is a place of interest for members and academics alike, providing research and lending services to advance knowledge and understanding of the fraternity, its meanings and its place in history.

 The museum is home to over 30,000 artifacts spanning centuries in age.
 It provides a stunning perspective into the history of Freemasonry and America.